raul23/interactive-organizer/README.rst

 |

-\* all ``na--`` shell scripts were a lot of fun to port but this one really is special since you interact more with it than the others
+\* all ``na--`` shell scripts were a lot of fun to port but this one really is special for its interactivity

 `:star:` Other related Python projects based on ``ebook-tools``: